Breaking the Cycle of Abuse, One Child at a time

 Created to overcome the well-intentioned yet harmful mistakes from the past, the forensic interview is conducted by experts specially trained in carefully researched techniques designed to elicit a coherent, non-leading, defensible account of the truth.
 Recorded on video, these interviews are utilized as evidence where they provide a consistent voice for the alleged victim throughout the legal process.
 There are currently over 100 professional interviewers employed at Texas CACs who undergo 40 hours of initial training prior to conducting their first interview, as well as ongoing peer review and annual continuing education.
 The positive impact on both the justice system and for these young victims has been nothing short of miraculous.

-I am proud to say that this highly effective approach has not only been pioneered in Texas, but that the Attorney General’s Office has provided critical funding and support for its development and implementation.
+This highly effective approach has not only been pioneered in Texas, but the Attorney General’s Office has provided critical funding and support for its development and implementation.
 Across the country, other states have eagerly followed the Texas example, adopting these approaches and rescuing countless children from the horrors of abuse.

 Despite our progress, there are still more than 40,000 Texas children who will enter a CAC this year due to alleged physical or sexual abuse, typically at the hands of a family member or friend.
 Fortunately, there are 68 CACs across Texas, leading the charge on accurately capturing their story and setting them on the path to justice and healing.